osamuaoki/imediff/README.md

 ## Note to developer and translator

+### making Debian package

+You can make your own Debian package as:

+    $ git checkout master
+    $ git archive --prefix=imediff-2.0/  upstream | xz > ../imediff_2.0.orig.tar.xz
+    $ pdebuild
+    $ sudo dpkg -i imediff_2.0-1_all.deb

+Here, we assume the upstream version to be 2.0, and the Debian revision to be 1.

+Please make sure to use tailing backslash for --prefix argument and bump upstream version as needed.

+### sharing changed source tree

+You can fork this source to your account, e.g., `yourname`, and work on it as:

+    $ git clone git@github.com:yuourname/imediff.git
+    $ cd imediff
+    $ git checkout --track origin/upstream
+    $ git checkout upstream
+     ... hack source
+    $ git checkout master
+     ... hack source
+    $ git push --all

+This way, you can share your changes back to me easily via "pull request".

 ### updating manpages

 Please make sure to fit each code below 80-88 chars.
 (Run "black" on python